 Since these symptoms of withdrawal can be uncomfortable, many people who are trying to recover from substance abuse struggle to remain free from addiction.
-Some even experience addiction relapses, resorting to substance use in order to escape from the discomfort of withdrawal.
+Some even experience relapses, resorting to substance use in order to escape from the discomfort of withdrawal.

 Individual therapy allows people to discuss their feelings, thoughts, challenges, and victories with a licensed professional therapist.
-Through these one-on-one sessions, those in recovery can discover the underlying causes of addiction in their lives and develop ways to prevent those triggers from leading to a relapse.
+Through these one-on-one sessions, those in recovery can discover the underlying causes of addiction in their lives and learn ways to prevent those triggers from leading to a relapse.

 Even though individuals in outpatient treatment programs don’t usually live at their rehab facility, they still spend a certain amount of hours every week getting counseling, engaging in group therapy, and developing relapse prevention skills.